 Buildings and Facilities

-BSRC researchers work in a complex of purpose built specialist laboratories on the North Haugh campus of the University of St Andrews.
+BSRC researchers work in a complex of purpose-built specialist laboratories on the North Haugh campus of the University of St Andrews.
 These laboratories include those in the School of Medicine (2010; £45M), the Biomolecular Sciences Annexe (2008; £13M) and the recently completed Willie Russell Laboratories (2019; £9M).
-The main Biomolecular Sciences building is currently being refurbished with completion expected in 2021.
+The main Biomolecular Sciences building is currently being refurbished with completion expected in spring 2022.

 These buildings house the specialist facilities that underpin the interdisciplinary research in the BSRC.

-The BSRC Mass Spectrometry and Proteomics Core Facility offers a wide range of support for research projects, both within the university and the wider academic community.
+The BSRC Mass Spectrometry and Proteomics Core Facility offer a wide range of support for research projects, both within the university and the wider academic community.
 The facility has four mass spectrometers (Sciex 5600 with nanoLCMS/MSMS, Sciex 4800 MALDI MS & MSMS, Thermo LCQFleet with LCMS, Waters LCT with LCMS) with three co-located research instruments (Sciex Qtrap 4000, Thermo VelosPro with LCMS, Themo Exactive).
-A full support service is provided, including experimental design, analysis and data interpretation.
+Full support service is provided, including experimental design, analysis and data interpretation.